Chromebook procurement scandal: Background

-According to Harli Siregar, the head of legal information centre (Kapuspenkum) at Kejagung, the case began in 2020 when Kemendikbudristek designed the budget for procurement of technological devices for Minimal Competence Assessment (AKM).
-The technical team originally recommended them to use Microsoft Windows operating system, but instead they later changed to Chromebook for unclear reasons.
-He also put forward that the state budget of IDR 9.98 trillion included IDR 3.58 trillion specially allocated for the procurement, and IDR 6.39 trillion from specially-allocated funds (DAK).
-However, back in 2019, Communication and Technology Centre (Pustekom) at Kemendikbud conducted trials on Chromebooks, and concluded that its use would be ineffective, since it requires internet connection, while its access remained not widespread throughout Indonesia.
+According to Harli Siregar, the head of the Legal Information Centre (Kapuspenkum) at Kejagung, the case began in 2020 when Kemendikbudristek designed a budget for the procurement of technological devices for Minimal Competence Assessment.
+The technical team originally recommended that they use the Microsoft Windows operating system, but instead they later changed to Chromebook for unclear reasons.

+The ministry under Nadiem put forward a state budget of IDR 9.98 trillion that included IDR 3.58 trillion specially allocated for procuring Chromebooks, and IDR 6.39 trillion from specially-allocated funds (DAK).

+However, back in 2019, the Communication and Technology Centre (Pustekom) at Kemendikbud had already conducted trials on the Chromebook, testing its suitability for use in different parts of Indonesia.
+The results of the trials were negative, particularly because Chromebook was dependent on internet connection while many Indonesian rural regions still had poor internet access.
+In 2021, Indonesia Corruption Watch (ICW) had also raised concern about the potential corruption of this procurement.

 Investigation

-The head of legal information centre at Kejagung, Harli Siregar, alleged that there was an evil conspiracy in this case, and some laptops may have been distributed into local schools.
-He also stated that Kejagung has sent a letter of notification of investigation commencement (SPDP) to the Corruption Eradication Commission (KPK).
-Kejagung later revealed that there are five vendors involved in this scandal, the names include local consumer electronic and laptop manufacturers Advan Digital, Axioo, Zyrex; and office electronics providers Evercoss and PT Supertone (SPC Indonesia).
+Initial raid

-Currently, 40 witnesses surrounding the scandal have been examined by the Attorney General’s Office.
-Among them in early June 2025, 2 (later 3) of them were the special staffs under then-education minister Nadiem Makarim.
-They also raided two apartment rooms owned by both former staffs, each located at Kuningan Place and The Orchard Satrio @ Ciputra World 2, successfully confiscating various documents as well as electronics, including 4 smartphones, 2 laptops, 15 agenda books, a USB flash drive, and other supporting documents as evidence.
-It is believed that their real names are Fiona Handayani, who once served as an analyst from McKinsey & Company and a staff of deputy governor of Jakarta, and Jurist Tan, who involved during the early development of Gojek.
+The head of the Legal Information Centre at Kejagung, Harli Siregar, alleged that there was collusion in this procurement case.
+In early June 2025, 40 witnesses surrounding the scandal were examined by the Attorney General's Office.
+Among them were two (later three) special staffers under then-education minister Nadiem Makarim.

+The Attorney General's Office also raided two apartment rooms owned by the former staffers, each located at Kuningan Place and The Orchard Satrio @ Ciputra World 2.
+During the raids, 4 smartphones, 2 laptops, 15 agenda books, a USB flash drive, and other supporting documents were confiscated as evidence.
+They were Fiona Handayani, who previously served as an analyst from McKinsey & Company and a staff of deputy governor of Jakarta, and Jurist Tan, former COO of Gojek and Nadiem's Special Staff at the ministry.

-Former special staff Ibrahim Arief arrived at Kejagung headquarters, Gedung Bundar at 10 a.m. on 12 June, since he was to be questioned as a witness in the scandal.
-However, his attorney, Indra Haposan Sihombing denied the previous special staff status.
-Ibrahim was later forcibly brought into the building again on 15 July.
-Meanwhile, Jurist Tan requested to delay the investigation on him, from its original schedule on 11 June by 6 days.
+Ibrahim Arief, former consultant for Nadiem, was also questioned by the prosecutors on 12 June as a witness in the scandal and again on 15 July.
+Jurist Tan's questioning was scheduled for 11 June, but she requested to delay it by 6 days.

+The Attorney General's Office later revealed that there were five vendors involved in the scandal: local consumer electronic and laptop manufacturers Advan Digital, Axioo, Zyrex, as well as office electronics providers Evercoss and PT Supertone (SPC Indonesia).

-On 23 June, Nadiem arrived there in order to be investigated by Kejagung, and he was additionally prevented for travelling overseas for 6 months.
-The Jakarta headquarters of Gojek parent company GoTo was later raided by Kejagung officials on 8 July, confiscating documents, letters, and USB flash drives.
-It was followed by the interrogations of Andre Soelistyo, the former CEO of GoTo, on 14 July, and Melissa Siska Juminto, a stockholder at GoTo, on the next day.
+On 23 June, Nadiem was investigated by Kejagung, and he was prevented from travelling overseas for 6 months.
+The Jakarta headquarters of Gojek parent company GoTo was later raided by Kejagung officials on 8 July.
+During this raid, documents, letters, and USB flash drives were confiscated.
+The raid was followed by the interrogations of Andre Soelistyo, the former CEO of GoTo, on 14 July, and of Melissa Siska Juminto, a stockholder at GoTo, on the next day.

+The prosecutors also discovered and investigated two WhatsApp groups created by Nadiem.
+Jurist Tan and education expert Najeela Shihab were among the members of those groups.